karlmdavis/justdavis-karl/content/it/davis/misc/netclients.md

 karl    ALL=(ALL) ALL
 erica   ALL=(ALL) ALL
 ~~~~

+**Post-12.04 Upgrade Note:** If this computer is running Ubuntu 12.04 or later, it is instead recommended that the above entries be added to a new `/etc/sudoers.d/justdavis` file.
+This will prevent conflicts during package manager upgrades.
+Be sure to set the permissions for that file correctly:

+    $ sudo chown root:root /etc/sudoers.d/justdavis
+    $ sudo chmod 0440 /etc/sudoers.d/justdavis

 **Troubleshooting Note:** While testing network logins on `pratchett`, I was unable to login and had the following error in `/var/auth.log`: "`Jul 29 22:52:03 pratchett sshd[30251]: pam_krb5(sshd:auth): (user karl) credential verification failed: Server krbtgt/DAVISONLINEHOME.NAME@JUSTDAVIS.COM not found in Kerberos database`".
 Turns out, this error was due to the old `DAVISONLINEHOME.NAME` host principal still being stored in `/etc/krb5.keytab`.
 I discovered this by running `ktlist -k` and resolved it by deleting the keytab and re-creating it using `kadmin` and `ktadd`.